eliot-akira/wp-agility/README.md

 var userTwo = $$(singleUser, { name: 'You', email: 'you@example.com'});
 ```

-#### Create collection
+#### Collection

-When this object is appended to the container, it will load a list of users from the server and fade in.
+A collection is just an object that contains child objects.

 ```
 var usersList = $$({